 The two earliest and most important commentaries to the Laozi, after the Xiang’er, are the Wang Bi and Heshang Gong.
 The former is the inspiration and standard commentary for secular Daoists, or Daojia; the latter is a dominant staple of religious Daoists.
 Wang Bi was a scholar who produced a famous commentary on the Yijing (I Ching), as well as his commentary on the Laozi.
 Wang Bi’s method of interpretation was to view words and images as tools of understanding, to know the meaning beyond the forms, Dao being the formless One.

 The legendary Han Daoist hermit, Heshang Gong, “Riverside Elder,” was probably not a historical figure, but a legend that developed with the rise of internal alchemy and the Daoist religion.
 The commentary ascribed to this figure was a guide to meditation involving the cultivation of the Three Treasures, jing (essence), qi (life-force) and shen (spirit), with the aim of Daoist immortality.

 Chinese alchemy preserved and expanded upon Daoist meditation so much so that it became a religion.
 Even as it was later mostly superseded by Buddhism and then Communist ideology, the Daoist religion has helped define China even to the present day.
 Chinese alchemy has had a profound influence even in the West, from Arab proto-scientists and European Renaissance alchemists to the psychotherapy of modern medical science.

-Graham, A. C. (1989), Disputers of the Tao: Philosophical Argument in Ancient China, Open Court Publishing Company, Peru, IL, 1989.
+A. C. Graham, Disputers of the Tao: Philosophical Argument in Ancient China, Open Court Publishing Company, Peru, IL, 1989.